-Child care assistance provides a variety of economic benefits for families Receiving assistance to cover the high costs of child care frees up money for families to use in other important ways including: saving money for a down payment on a house; purchasing a new, more reliable car; starting savings accounts for their children;

-and providing extracurricular activities.
+Child care assistance provided a variety of economic benefits for families

+Receiving assistance to cover the high costs of child care freed up money for families to use in other important ways including: saving money for a down payment on a house; purchasing a new, more reliable car; starting a savings account for their children or for retirement; and providing extracurricular activities.

-- Subsidy assistance reduces stress and leads to better mental health for parents Parents were nearly unanimous in noting that the subsidy lessens their financial stress over meeting monthly expenses and provides greater economic security, especially given inflation in other regular expenses such as groceries.
-Further, parents are able to work and take care of other responsibilities with peace of mind knowing their kids are in a safe, educational environment. - Parents perceive that enrollment in formal child care benefits children in important ways Enrollment in formal child care and education settings provides a variety of benefits to the children of the parents we interviewed.
-These include: increased opportunities for socialization; being in structured learning environments; monitoring of developmental milestones; and learning additional languages and receiving support for speech therapy.
-Some participants also noted that the subsidy enables access to a wider variety of quality care options that they otherwise could not afford. - Parents are concerned about the sustainability of the current child care assistance policies
+Child care assistance reduced stress and improved mental health for parents

+Parents were nearly unanimous in saying the assistance lessened their financial stress over meeting monthly expenses and enhanced their economic security, especially in the context of rising prices.
+Further, parents were able to work and take care of other responsibilities with peace of mind knowing their children were in safe, educational environments.

+Parents perceived that enrollment in formal child care benefitted their children in important ways

+Enrollment in formal child care and education settings provided a variety of benefits to the children of the parents in the sample.
+These include: increased opportunities for socialization; being in structured learning environments; monitoring of developmental milestones; learning additional languages; and receiving support for speech therapy.
+Some participants also said the subsidy enabled access to a wider variety of quality care options that they otherwise could not afford.

+Parents were concerned about the sustainability of child care assistance policies

-Parents expressed concern about the sustainability of the current policies.
-Child care subsidies enabled them to make lifestyle changes in terms of careers, hours of work, education, and the care of their children, and they are concerned about having to undo those changes if the current level of support is not continued.
-"It's pretty life-changing for us.
-My wife was able to start her own business.
-It would've looked a lot different if we didn't have the child care assistance."
+Parents expressed concern about the sustainability of policies to expand child care access.
+Child care subsidies enabled changes to careers, hours of work, education, and care situations, and parents expressed concern about having to undo those changes if the current level of program support was not continued.